emtee40/fdroid-wiki/Repository-Management-Overhaul.md

 * ~~add `https://` in front of input, if no scheme was given~~
 * support adding repos behind basic auth
 * use pinned signer fingerprint in client when available ([#2557](https://gitlab.com/fdroid/fdroidclient/-/issues/2557))
+* Should HTTP 30x Redirects be handled in the Add Repo flow?
+For example, user adds https://service.tagesschau.de/app/repo, then Add Repo could fetch the new URL and present it to the user: do you want to use the new URL?

 ### Implementation notes